 Of course, we’re not saying that learners are never demotivated by leaderboards.
 After all, as we said above, everyone is different.

-But one of the great things about leaderboards in learning – and particularly the leaderboards on our Academy LMS – is that there are many different leaderboards which learners can top for doing different things.
+But one of the great things about leaderboards in learning – and particularly the leaderboards on our Growth Engineering LMS – is that there are many different leaderboards which learners can top for doing different things.

 How This Works

-All learners are involved in this leaderboard.
+Company-wide leaderboard means that you involve all your learners in it.
 The more eLearning modules/tests/assessments they do and the more they interact with their LMS (by searching, exploring and sharing on social media) the higher they climb up the leaderboard.

 Admins in each Academy can create special ‘groups’ dedicated to specific topics.